bryphe/vim-electrify/README.md

 Intro
 -----

-vim-node-plugins is a VIM plugin that enables the authoring of JavaScript plugins, running in a Node/Electron environment.
+vim-electrify is a VIM plugin that enables the authoring of JavaScript plugins, running in a Node/Electron environment.
 These plugins are asynchronous by nature.

 The motivation for me is I do most of work with front-end languages (JS, TS, etc),